Why Visit Turkey – 21 Reasons We Love Türkiye

 Wherever you go, you will come across good-hearted Turks who want to ensure you, as a tourist in their country, have a beautiful experience visiting Turkey.
 They will smile, wave, and ask you how your day is while preparing you a cup of warm Turkish tea and inviting you to share it with them.

 Mate told us that he found Turkish people to be incredibly friendly, warm, and caring.
 Unlike other countries, they rarely tried to overcharge or scam him.
-That said, there are some scams in Turkey to avoid; read those here, or you can also read about how to avoid Istanbul scams here.
+That said, there are some scams in Turkey to avoid; read those here, or you can also read about how to prevent Istanbul scams here.

 12. Turkey’s History Is Captivating!